TrinaNix4/Intro_to_Ruby_Launch_School/Readme.md

 - the 6 element popped out of the original array

 - the 'not_mutate' method performed a non-destructive action (select) the original variable was unmodified

 - inside 'mutate', arr.pop mutates its caller, which in turn mutates the argument passed to 'mutate'

 - inside 'not mutate', arr.select does not mutate its caller, so not_mutate doesn't mutate its argument either

+# Nested Arrays

+- arrays with arrays inside of them

+# Comparing Arrays

+- compare arrays for equality using the == operator

+# Common Array Methods

+- Ruby has common methods built-in its array class (bookmark the docs page to refer to)

+* include?

+  - this method checks to see if the argument given is included in the array

+  - it returns a boolean value; true or false

+  * flatten

+  - can be used to take an array that contains nested arrays and create a one-dimensional array

+  - a = [1, 2, 4, 5,], [6, 7]
+    a.flatten
+    => [1, 2, 3, 4, 5, 6, 7]

+  is flatten destructive? look in docs

+  - each_index - iterates through the array much like 'each' does, however the variable represents teh index number (not the value at each index);

+  - it passes the index of the element into the block and you may do with it as you please ; the original array is returned

+  # each_with_index
+ - gives us the ability to mainipulate both the value and the index by passing in 2 parameters to the block of code;
+- the first is the value and the second is the index
+- you can then use them in the block